-If email marketing is one of the most important tools you have to grow your business (and it is) then your subject lines are pretty much the most important snippets of copy you'll write as an online business owner.
+If email marketing is one of the most important tools you have to grow your business (and it is) then your email subject line is pretty much the most important snippet of copy you'll write as a business owner.

 Sounds dramatic, but it's true!
 If you can't get people to actually open your emails then you're losing a whole limb of your marketing body and you can't afford to do that, so let's look at how you can up your subject line game and get those emails opened by as many people as possible...

 Psst!
 Don't miss your FREE lead magnet checklist while you're here.
 Just scroll to the bottom (or you know... read to the bottom) to grab it. ?